dmilith/scala.tmbundle/README.markdown

 # © VerKnowSys.com

+13 december 2011
+	Added a bit better support for Scala 2.9 language.
+	Bundle now supports TextMate 2

-25 July, 2010
+25 July 2010
 	Added a bit better support for Scala 2.8 language.

-October 17, 2009
+17 October 2009
 	I pushed my hacked version so other people could use it as they see fit.
 However, other Scala devs are trying to merge different bundles into a canonical Scala bundle to rule them all!